mattermost/docs/doc/development/preparation/index.md

 ### Domain name

 During the demo you will need a valid domain name that will resolve to our cluster load balancer through a wild card entry.
 Make sure to have one of the Domain names ready for the demo either by creating a new one or by using an existing one.

-We usually use `cloud-native-win` or `k8s-ftw`
+We usually use `cloud-native-win` or `k8s-ftw`.

 ## Kube monkey

 Follow our [kube monkey](../kube-monkey/index.md) guide for running kube monkey, this is usually done after the demo.

 ## Git LFS

-In order to test LFS storage in the chart, you will need to have the ability to use `git lfs`.
+In order to test LFS storage in the chart, you will need to have the ability to use `git lfs`:

 1. Start by [installing `git-lfs`](https://git-lfs.github.com).
 1. Next, have a non-text file on hand to add to your test repository via LFS.